Colby Parkinson: Seattle Seahawks

 In the 2020 NFL draft, Parkinson was selected in the fourth round with the 133rd overall pick by the Seattle Seahawks.
 He was placed on the active/non-football injury list at the start of training camp on August 3, 2020.
 He was moved to the reserve/non-football injury list at the start of the regular season on September 5, 2020.
 He was activated on October 31.
-He appeared in six games as a rookie.
+He appeared in six games as a rookie, catching two passes for 16 yards, both of which came in a 40–3 win over the New York Giants in Week 14.

 On September 7, 2021, Parkinson was placed on injured reserve with a broken foot.
 He returned to the roster on October 2, 2021.
-He appeared in 14 games and started one in the 2021 season.
+He caught five passes for 33 yards while appearing in 14 games during the 2021 season and made his first career start in a 38–30 win at Arizona in Week 18 in which he caught two passes for 14 yards.

-Parkinson scored his first NFL touchdown in Week 1 of the 2022 season against the Denver Broncos.
-He finished the 2022 season with 25 receptions for 322 receiving yards and two receiving touchdowns in 17 games and two starts.
+In Week 1 of the 2022 season, Parkinson scored his first NFL touchdown on a 25-yard pass from Geno Smith in the Seahawks' 17–16 victory over the Denver Broncos.
+He finished the regular season with 25 receptions for 322 receiving yards and two receiving touchdowns in 17 games and two starts.
 In the 2023 season, he finished with 25 receptions for 247 yards and two touchdowns.